 Pitta Dosha Breakfast

 Pitta types need to bring balance to their hot, sharp, light, and liquid attributes.
-This means that they would want to eat cooling, mild, heavy, and dry foods.
+This means that they need to eat cooling, mild, heavy, and dry foods.
 Pitta types also do well with sweet, bitter, and astringent tastes, and should decrease intake of sour, salty, and pungent foods.
-Learn more about the foods best for Pitta doshas.
+Learn more about a Pitta diet and foods best for Pitta doshas.

 For a Pitta breakfast that provides energy and nutrition, consider these Pitta recipes:

-- Cooked cereals like oatmeal, quinoa, basmati rice, and millet, topped with maple syrup
+- Cooked cereals like oatmeal, quinoa, basmati rice, and millet, topped with Ghruta and maple syrup

-- Smoothies with avocado, coconut, berries, and greens
+- Room temperature smoothies with avocado, coconut, berries, and greens

-For flavor, Pitta types can use small amounts of spices, like cardamom, cinnamon, and fresh ginger.
+For flavor, Pitta types do best with moderate amounts of spices, like cardamom, cinnamon, and fresh ginger.

 Kapha Dosha Breakfast

-Kapha, which is cold, moist, soft, and heavy, often benefit from eating warm, dry, rough, and light foods.
+Kapha types, which have a tendency toward feeling cold, moist, soft, and heavy, often benefit from eating warm, dry, rough, and light foods.
 Kapha types are also encouraged to eat bitter, astringent, and pungent foods while minimizing sweet, sour, and salty flavors.
-Read our Kapha dosha foods list to learn more about which foods benefit Kaphas.
+Read about a Kapha diet and Kapha foods to learn more about which foods benefit Kaphas.

 Some examples of Kapha breakfast recipes include:

-- Warm cereals like quinoa, basmati rice, buckwheat, and millet, topped with a drizzle of honey
+- Warm cereals like quinoa, basmati rice, buckwheat, and millet, topped with Ghruta and a drizzle of honey

 Just make sure that whatever breakfast you choose, you use lots of spices, like ginger, chili, cloves, cinnamon, and cardamom.
 Spices are particularly beneficial to the Kapha dosha by helping to invigorate and stimulate energy.